How to Lower Your Homeowners Insurance with Home Renovations

 • 5% central station alarms

 It's essential to inform your insurer about any improvement to make sure your home insurance covers your home project.
+Also, be sure the contractor you hire to do the renovation is licensed and insured.
 Contact your local Northern Neck Insurance independent agent to inquire about other home insurance discounts and coverage bundling.
 Even if your home renovation project doesn't save you money, you want to be sure any increase in your home's value is protected in case of an insurance claim.

 Learn more about homeowners insurance in Virginia >